All titles are protected by copyrights held by their

 You might even find

-Even though I want to watch you dance.
+But I still love to watch you dance.

 Won't you come,